winesapOS/winesapOS/README.md

 (parted) quit
 ```

 Next, select and download a Linux distribution to install.
-These are recommended for gaming and having a similar feel to mac OS:
+These are recommended for gaming and having a similar feel to macOS:

 - [Manjaro GNOME](https://manjaro.org/downloads/official/gnome/)
 - [Ubuntu 20.04](https://ubuntu.com/download/desktop)